SyncfusionExamples/How-to-load-data-on-demand-in-Xamarin.Forms-TreeView/README.md

     /// <summary>
     /// CanExecute method is called before expanding and initialization of node.
 Returns whether the node has child nodes or not.
-    /// Based on return value of expander visibility of the node is handled.
+    /// Based on return value, expander visibility of the node is handled.
     /// </summary>
     /// <param name="sender">TreeViewNode is passed as default parameter </param>
+    /// <returns>Returns true, if the specified node has child items to load on demand and expander icon is displayed for that node, else returns false and icon is not displayed.</returns>
     private bool CanExecuteOnDemandLoading(object sender)
     {
         var hasChildNodes = ((sender as TreeViewNode).Content as MusicInfo).HasChildNodes;